Yvand/AzureRM-Templates/SharePoint/SharePoint-ADFS/README.md

 </a>

 > **Notes:**
+> I strongly recommend to update SharePoint to a recent build just after the provisioning is complete.
 > With the default sizes of virtual machines, provisioning of the template takes about 1h30 to complete.
 > The password complexity check in the form is not accurate and may validate a password that will be rejected by Azure when it provisions the VMs.
 Make sure to **use at least 2 special characters for the passwords**.